Book 1 Blackberry Island Series

 Michelle could practically hear the happy hum of the inn's bank balance filling.
 Like most businesses on the island, the inn made most of its annual income during those precious four months.
 The days would be long, the hours endless, the work back-breaking, but after being gone for so long, she was eager to dive back in.
 To be normal again.
 To return to the one place she could count on to never change.

-A Blackberry Island Novel - Book 1
+A Blackberry Island Novel, Book No. 1

 April 2012/December 2014 reissue